Victoria-20/Victoria-20/README.md

 ---
 ### :woman_technologist: About Me :
-I am a Web Developer | Data Analyst.
+I am a Data Scientist | Software Developer.

-- 🔭 I’m currently working as Software Developer / Data Analyst.
+- 🔭 Currently working as Software Developer / Data Analyst.
-- 🌱 I’m currently learning Data Analytics & Reporting and the tools I use most frequently are Power BI, Excel, Python & SQL.
+- 🌱 I’m currently looking into Machine Learning & AI, tools I use most frequently are Python, Power BI, Exce & SQL.
-- 👯 I’m looking to collaborate on Data Science projects, Python/Django projects.
+- 👯 I’m looking to collaborate on Data Science projects, Research papers especially in the areas of ML and Internet of Things(IoT).
 - ⚡ I love to watch tech movies.

 ---